Merida is a delightful surprise in the Extremadura region of Spain, only an hour from the Portuguese border.

 Whether you go to Merida as part of a larger Spain itinerary or you go on a weekend trip, there are some attractions you don’t want to miss out on during 2 days in the city.

-Merida is surely a city that has a lot to offer and we were completely blown away as this city definitely deserves more attention than it gets.
-Read on to explore this epic city!
+Merida is surely a city that has a lot to offer and we were completely blown away as this city definitely deserves more attention than it gets and is a great first-timers destination in Spain.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.